Morgan-Griffiths/Udacity_control/README.md

 ### Agents

-PPO, The following are either unfinished or are in need of learning help (D4PG,DDPG,REINFORCE)
+PPO, The rest are either unfinished or are in need of learning help (D4PG,DDPG,REINFORCE)

 ### Buffers